George Fowler Jones: Biography and work

-According to the daughter of Montague Fowler Jones, none of her aunts ever married, because their father wouldn't let them!

 His earliest known commission, in 1843 at the age of 25, was the Gascoigne Almshouses, in Aberford, near Leeds, Yorkshire for the sisters Elizabeth & Mary Isabella Oliver Gascoigne.
 The building stood near the Gascoignes' family seat, Parlington Hall.
-Jones was also responsible for various projects at Parlington Hall, including a conservatory and a boat house.
-He undertook a substantial number of commissions for the sisters throughout his life and clearly had a warm relationship with them.
+Jones was also responsible for projects at Parlington Hall, including a conservatory and a boat house.
+He undertook commissions for the sisters throughout his life.

 In 1843 when he began the Aberford Almshouses, Jones lived at 80 Baker Street, London.
 In 1844 while designing Castle Oliver he lived at 51 or 52 Monkgate, near Monk Bridge, York.
 In 1846 he started a practice at 8 Lendal, York.
-Plans and elevations of 3 Counties Asylum, dated 15 September 1856 give Jones' address as 4 New St., York.
-The Yorkshire Gazette of 15 February 1862 records that Jones moved from New St. to 84 Bootham.
+Plans and elevations of 3 Counties Asylum, dated 15 September 1856 give Jones' address as 4 New Street, York.
+The Yorkshire Gazette of 15 February 1862 records that Jones moved from New Sreet to 84 Bootham.
 Pevsner records that in 1862, Jones designed and built 78 Bootham, York, as his own residence and Jones' RIBA incorporation certificate of 1868 gives this as his address.
 Presumably therefore 78 Bootham became Jones' offices; Works at 3 Counties Asylum dated 8 July and September 1870 also give 84 Bootham.
 Plans for 3 Counties Asylum dated 3 May 1877 and 9 March 1878 give his address as 3 Stonegate, York.
 Further works at 3 Counties dated February 1880 give his address as 100 Micklegate, next to 'The Pack Horse' and he still held the property in 1886.
 However, since by this time Jones had in all probability retired to Malton, the address is probably that of his practice, then run by his son.